clearlydecoded/rest-messenger/README.md

 Ok, ok.
 If you are that impatient, just jump to the [How](#how) section.

 ## Features
+See [releases](https://github.com/clearlydecoded/rest-messenger/releases) section for a list of features by release.

 ### v1.0.0
 * Single (and simple!) line of code to configure
 * (*at startup*) Automatic discovery of message processors in your system